Daily bulletin on solar and geomagnetic activity from the SIDC

 Electron fluxes at geostationary orbit

-The greater-than-2 MeV electron flux measured by GOES 18 and GOES 19 remained below the threshold level over the past 24 hours.
-The flux is expected to remain below the threshold over the next 24 hours.
-The 24-hour electron fluence remained at normal levels and is anticipated to stay stable.
+The greater than 2 MeV electron flux (as measured by GOES 18 and GOES 19) has briefly exceeded the 1000 pfu threshold over the last 24 hours.
+It is exceed to exceed the 1000 pfu threshold again in the next 24 hours.
+The 24-hour electron fluence was at nominal levels and is expected to increase towards moderate levels over the next 24 hours and remain at moderate levels over the next days.

-Estimated international sunspot number110 - Based on 38 stations
+Estimated international sunspot number167 - Based on 14 stations

 Noticeable events summary